-Eames lounge chair
+eames lounge chair

-eames longe chair main image.jpg__PID:2d4303ce-9a8d-46e0-a98b-3f6ad8bcd683
+eames lounge chair main image.jpg__PID:2d4303ce-9a8d-46e0-a98b-3f6ad8bcd683

-Every Eames Lounge Chair carries a quiet history, wrapped in its buttery soft leather and cradled by its perfectly molded plywood shell.
+Every Vitra Eames Lounge Chair carries a quiet history, wrapped in its buttery soft leather and cradled by its perfectly molded plywood shell.
 There are not many chairs that can connect generations so powerfully - a reason why many call it 'The world's favourite chair'.

 To own one is to own a piece of living history, a vessel of memories where stories are lived, shared, and passed on.
 It becomes part of the family, where future generations rest, dream, and play on the same surface you once did.